-Applicants will be required to complete the Defra Biodiversity Metric demonstrating a net gain in biodiversity.
+- 10.30 Applicants will be required to complete the Defra Biodiversity Metric demonstrating a net gain in biodiversity.
 Any secured biodiversity net gain is expected to follow a hierarchy in terms of delivery.
-Firstly any net gain should aim to be delivered on site if possible, where this is not possible the aim should be for local projects to be delivered in the immediate vicinity and then an offsetting approach can be used whereby any monies secured can buy into projects at the national level.
+Firstly any net gain should aim to be delivered on site if possible, where this is not possible the aim should be for local projects to be delivered in the immediate vicinity and then an offsetting approach can be used whereby any monies secured can support projects at the national level. - 10.31 Developers should have regard to the potential impact of development proposals on biodiversity, trees, watercourses and woodlands from the outset.

-Further Guidance for Applicants

-Developers should have regard to the potential impact of development proposals on biodiversity, trees, watercourses and woodlands from the outset.
 Applications should be accompanied by sufficient information to assess the impact of the proposed development on any protected species, trees, watercourses, woodlands or priority habitats.
 Where it is considered that a habitat/species protected under European or Statutory legislation could be affected by development, the Council will require adequate survey information to be submitted at the time of the application together with an assessment of the potential impacts and appropriate mitigation/compensatory measures, these should be integrated into schemes and shown on submitted plans.
-The surveys should be undertaken and carried out by competent persons and at appropriate times of the year.
-Hertfordshire

-Environmental Records Centre is able to provide information on species data for a development site and further information is also available from Herts and Middlesex Wildlife Trust.

-For sites including trees covered by a Tree Preservation Order or located within a Conservation Area, or where the site has trees within or adjacent to it, which are greater than 75mm in diameter, then planning applications should be accompanied by a Tree Survey and an Arboricultural Impact Assessment.
-The advice of an arboriculturalist should be sought to identify all relevant trees to be included in a Tree Survey.
-Guidance in relation to Tree Preservation Orders can be sought from the Council's Trees and Landscape Section and more information is available in the Trees and Landscape Strategy.
+The surveys should be undertaken and carried out by competent persons and at appropriate times of the year. - 10.32 For sites including trees covered by a Tree Preservation Order or located within a Conservation Area, or where the site has trees within or adjacent to it, which are greater than 75mm in diameter, a planning application should be accompanied by a Tree Survey and an Arboricultural Impact Assessment.
+The advice of an arboriculturalist should be sought to identify all relevant trees to be included in a Tree Survey. - 10.33 In accordance with national policy on biodiversity and geology the Council will conserve and, where possible, enhance: - Sites of Special Scientific Interest - Local Nature Reserves - Local Wildlife Sites - Protected Species - Trees and Ancient Woodlands, and - Geological and physiographical features. - 10.34 When considering development proposals, the Council will take account of UK Post-2010 Biodiversity Framework, the Hertfordshire Biodiversity Action Plan and other relevant information to: - Assess the importance of a habitat - Consider the potential impact of development - Identify ways to conserve and enhance biodiversity in Three Rivers - Improve connectivity between habitats through establishment and expansion of Green Infrastructure corridors. - 10.35 The Council will support measures identified in management plans (including the Thames River Basin Management Plan) and related status reports for Sites of Special Scientific Interest, Local Nature Reserves and other wildlife sites that seek to conserve, enhance and restore biodiversity.
+Where appropriate, developers may be required to contribute to improvements in biodiversity as part of their proposals. - 10.36 Landscaping of new development should be considered as an integral part of the design process.

-Further information on the Council's requirements for survey information can be found in the Validation Checklist.

-In accordance with national policy on biodiversity and geology the Council will conserve and, where possible, enhance:

-- Sites of Special Scientific Interest

-- Local Nature Reserves

-- Local Wildlife Sites

-- Protected Species

-- Trees and Ancient Woodlands

-- Geological and physiographical features.

-When considering development proposals, the Council will take account of UK Post-2010 Biodiversity Framework, the Hertfordshire Biodiversity Action Plan and other relevant information to:

-- Assess the importance of a habitat - Consider the potential impact of development - Identify ways to conserve and enhance biodiversity in Three Rivers - Improve connectivity between habitats through establishment and expansion of Green Infrastructure corridors.

-The Council will support measures identified in management plans (including the Thames River Basin Management Plan) and related status reports for Sites of Special Scientific Interest, Local Nature Reserves and other wildlife sites that seek to conserve, enhance and restore biodiversity.
-Where appropriate, developers may be required to contribute to improvements in biodiversity as part of their proposals.

-Landscaping of new development should be considered as an integral part of the design process.
 Landscaping refers to both soft landscaping (planting and/or retention of trees, shrubs and other plants and earth contouring) and hard landscaping (paths, walls, seats, planters, kerbing etc.).

-Landscaping proposals should address:
+10.37 Landscaping proposals should address:

-- The incorporation of visually obtrusive elements of development such as car parks, bank elevations and electricity sub-stations - The setting of buildings within the site, and the setting of the site within the locality - The creation of views into and out of buildings and the site as a whole and the creation and enhancement of visual focal points - The conservation of existing local landscape character and enhance natural features.
+- The incorporation of visually obtrusive elements of development such as car parks, bank elevations and electricity sub-stations - The setting of buildings within the site, and the setting of the site within the locality - The creation of views into and out of buildings and the site as a whole and the creation and enhancement of visual focal points:and - The conservation of existing local landscape character and enhance natural features.